raghavbhatnagar96/Vocket/README.md

 # Vocket
-This is a minimalistic internet voice live chat software made my implementing sockets in C and various other system API's to transfer voice over the internet.
+This is a minimalistic internet voice live chat software made by implementing sockets in C and various other system API's to transfer voice over the internet.